 Schools should engage with all local stakeholders, with a particular emphasis on parents and carers, to create a shared improvement plan.
 The increased emphasis on partnership approaches is intended to achieve greater impact on children’s and young people’s attainment and achievement.

 To find out more go to our Driving Excellence and Equity: Advice on School Improvement Planning 2018/19 page on the National Improvement Hub.

 Additional downloadable material for parents and practitioners is available from the

-Our newsletters provide the latest information on education news and events, as well as details of new resources and activities to help you support your child's learning
+Our newsletters provide the latest information on education news and events, as well as details of resources and activities to help you support your child's learning.